moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

 ### build.roots

 The only structural change made to the `buf.yaml` file for `v1` was the removal of `build.roots`.
-Previously, users could configure multiple roots for a single `buf.yaml`, such as the following:
+Previously, users could configure multiple roots for a single `buf.yaml`, such as this:

 ```yaml title="buf.yaml"
 version: v1beta1